devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 Cockpitdecks will start and load the configuration in `aircrafts/A21N/deckcockpit`.
 Cockpitdecks will attempt to connect to X-Plane.

 The optional `--fixed` flag ensure that Cockpitdecks will not reload a new aircraft if it detects the aircraft in X-Plane has changed or does not correspond to the aircraft currently being used.
-This is particularly handy when developing decks.

-If `--fixed` is not present, Cockpitdecks will attempt to find a suitable deckconfig folder to load.
+If `--fixed` is not present, Cockpitdecks will attempt to find a suitable configuration to load.
 To do this, Cockpitdecks will search for a folder named like the X-Plane aircraft folder.
 It will search in all folders listed in the `COCKPITDECKS_PATH` python or environment variable.

 Here is an example.
 Suppose you loaded Toliss A321 aircraft in X-Plane.
-The aircraft folder name is `Toliss A321`.
+The folder name for that aircraft is `Toliss A321`.

 If you defined the python variable as such: